joe-antognini/joe-antognini.github.io/_drafts/ai-residency-reflections.md

 learning taught by Chris Olah.

-During this time we also chose a topic for a "mini-project" that we would do to practice working with Tensorflow and Google's infrastructure.
+During this time we also chose a topic for a "mini-project" that we would do to get familiar with Tensorflow and Google's infrastructure.
 In my case I decided to train a model to generate captions for New Yorker cartoons.
 It turned out that someone at Google Brain (Chris Shallue) had already done a project like this, so some code was already available and my plan was to add some more data to the training set to see if the results improved.

 Sadly, the model I trained didn't really learn to make clever New Yorker cartoon captions, though perhaps that was asking a bit much of it given that there are